It’s been just over a year since Rockwell launched Studio 5000 Logix Designer, and it seems I’m getting more questions about it now than ever before.

 As of version 21, Studio 5000 Logix Designer is the new name for RSLogix 5000.
 However, there are some changes above and beyond the product name you should be aware of before upgrading, and I list my top seven below:

-1) Studio 5000 Logix Designer v21 only supports “multi-core” Logix controllers
+1) Studio 5000 Logix Designer v21 and greater only support “multi-core” Logix controllers

 2) Studio 5000 Logix Designer v21 only supports Windows 7